iclcv/icl/manual/modules/qt.rst

   adapts the behavior of the parent **qt::ICLWidget** class, by not automatically calling **render** when a new background image is given.
 Since usually setting the background image is followed by posting a set of *draw-commands*, the **render**-method must be called later manually when the image annotation is finished.

-  .. todo:: add example code or link to example code
+Image visualization is part of several tutorial chapters (see :ref:`tut.mouse-and-vis`)

 .. _qt.icldrawwidget3d:

-The qt::ICLDrawWidget3D class
-"""""""""""""""""""""""""""""
+**ICLDrawWidget**
+"""""""""""""""""

   At the last level, the **qt::ICLDrawWidget3D**, which again extends the **qt::ICLDrawWidget** class, provides an interfaces for